Propagate Dahlias from Cuttings, a great way to get more for free. Fill in a large bed with Dahlias and keep to your budget or give away to friends.

 Propagate Dahlias from cuttings!

-A step by step video available at the end of this post
+A step by step video of me taking dahlia cuttings is available at the end of this post.
+Be sure and watch it!

 It is well known that you can divide dahlias in the Fall and store the tubers (bulbs) for next season but you can also propagate your Dahlias in Spring.